 Between Heaven and Earth – Full Qigong Practice Session

-Fear is life force… (in clinical circles it’s often called anxiety)
+Fear is life force… (the clinical term is anxiety)

 Psychiatric Drugs Send 90,000 to the ER Yearly